AlexMin314/game-30-secs/README.md

 ## Play Tips
 * Surviving is first than capturing the stars.
 The star-spawn is 2 max.
 No need to rush.
 * Use game pause(spacebar) when you have a problem.
 (3 times limit)
 * The game pause makes you easy to find escaping path or stops your red dot before colliding into an enemy.

+## Patch Note (04/06/2017)
+* Automatically adjusting game difficulty based on the width of the browser.
+* Now, more dots spawned in the bigger screen.
+* The dots velocity slightly decreased.
+* After 60 Sec, 1 more dot will be spawned.
+* The dots which is newly spawned have slightly more velocity.

 ## Sources
 * Sound: https://www.youtube.com/audiolibrary/music